 The catalogue isn’t as large as its main competitors, so inevitably that means less choice, but it had no problem with our band searches.
 Kvelertak was quickly found, with CD quality downloads ready to buy.
 Septicflesh was also comprehensively represented.

-Comparable audio quality is available from Amazon Music HD and Tidal, but neither can match it for usability and value.
+Comparable audio quality is available from Amazon Music HD, Tidal and Apple Music but they can't match Qobuz for usability and value.

 The newest streamer on the block, Amazon already offers more high quality streaming options than any other service, it’s also available on its own FireTV streaming media platform complete with album art and scrolling lyrics (for that Friday night Karaoke singalong with your housemates).
 It’s also temptingly affordable, with its HD tier an umbrella for all those advanced sonic treats.

 Where it falls down is a user interface that goes out of its way to obfuscate.
 Despite knowing that we have zero interest in ‘hot singles’ (not literally, obviously) it insists on serving up Rita Ora and Little Mix front and centre.
-We love you Amazon Music, but you’re really testing our patience!
+We love you Amazon Music Unlimited, but you’re really testing our patience!